Ozone: Ozone air pollution

-On October 26, 2015, the EPA published a final rule with an effective date of December 28, 2015 that revised the 8-hour primary NAAQS from 0.075 ppm to 0.070 ppm.
+On October 26, 2015, the EPA published a final rule with an effective date of December 28, 2015, that revised the 8-hour primary NAAQS from 0.075 ppm to 0.070 ppm.

 The EPA has developed an air quality index (AQI) to help explain air pollution levels to the general public.
 Under the current standards, eight-hour average ozone mole fractions of 85 to 104 nmol/mol are described as "unhealthy for sensitive groups", 105 nmol/mol to 124 nmol/mol as "unhealthy", and 125 nmol/mol to 404 nmol/mol as "very unhealthy".

 Ozone can also be present in indoor air pollution, partly as a result of electronic equipment such as photocopiers.
 A connection has also been known to exist between the increased pollen, fungal spores, and ozone caused by thunderstorms and hospital admissions of asthma sufferers.

 In the Victorian era, one British folk myth held that the smell of the sea was caused by ozone.
-In fact, the characteristic "smell of the sea" is caused by dimethyl sulfide, a chemical generated by phytoplankton.
+In fact, the characteristic "smell of the sea" is caused by dimethyl sulphide, a chemical generated by phytoplankton.
 Victorian Britons considered the resulting smell "bracing".